 Refinancing your mortgage allows you to pay off your current home loan in full to get a new one.
-If interest rates have decreased from the time you originally closed your current mortgage, refinancing allows you to lower your monthly payment or use some of the equity in your home for other purposes.
+If interest rates have decreased from the time you initially closed your existing mortgage, refinancing allows you to lower your monthly payment or use some of the equity in your home for other purposes.
 If interest rates increase, you can keep your existing mortgage and enjoy the satisfaction of paying lower rates while new home buyers are forced to pay higher interest rates.

 Families who took out mortgages in 2013 or 2014 or before 2011 are likely paying well over 4.5 percent interest.
-This is a good time to check your rate to see if you would save money by refinancing your mortgage.
+This is an excellent time to check your rate to see if you would save money by refinancing your mortgage.
 The average interest rate on a 30-year fixed-rate mortgage in NYC is currently 3.94 percent, and interest rates on 15-year fixed and adjustable-rate mortgages are also down.

 Average Interest Rate for 30-Year, Fixed-Rate Mortgages

 Average interest rates decreased more than 1 percent between 2011 and 2013, quickly followed by an increase of more than 1 percent.
 From 2014 to today, interest rates have been on an overall decline with the usual up and down market fluctuations in between.

 Years ago when mortgage rates plummeted, people worried that the economy of the United States was headed into another recession.
 The Federal Reserve stepped in and made it easier to get approved for a mortgage to prevent a recession.
 Today, the economy is looking much stronger than it has in recent years, and there is a good possibility interest rate will start to increase.